wescrump-2/hello-world/docs/about.md

 ### Players Not in Order
 - Initiative order updates automatically based on card values
-- Players with "On Hold" or "Out of Combat" are skipped
+- Players with "On Hold" or "Out of Combat" are skipped during new card draws but may retain cards from previous rounds that affect sorting

 ### Missing Buttons
 - Some buttons are GM-only and won't appear for regular players